Pacific Coast Borax Company: Death Valley

 The Harmony Borax Works were part of what was acquired from Coleman by Smith in 1890.
 The borax was shipped via the Death Valley Railroad that the company built to the east, from Ryan, California, to Death Valley Junction, California.
 It then transferred to the narrow gauge Death Valley Railroad to meet up with the Tonopah and Tidewater Railroad (T&T) which ran from the Amargosa Valley south to the Atchison, Topeka and Santa Fe Railway railhead in Ludlow, California.
 The Borax Museum, located in Death Valley National Park, has a locomotive on display from the Death Valley Railroad.

 Other mines

 As Death Valley mining ran down, Smith developed new mines in the Calico Mountains near Yermo, California, and built the Borate and Daggett Railroad to haul product to the railhead in Daggett, California.
 Later, the company developed methods to process material from Searles Lake in the Searles Valley, building the company town of Westend and a siding on the Trona Railway for shipping to the railhead at Searles, California.

 Christian Brevoort Zabriskie joined the company in 1885, became its vice president and stayed until 1933.
 Zabriskie Point above Death Valley is named in his honor.
+A narrow-gauge steam engine that once served the Westend chemical plant is preserved at Knott's Berry Farm.